The SDR is an international reserve asset created by the IMF to supplement the official reserves of its member countries.

 Since the onset of the pandemic, SDR channeling (and equivalent currency amounts) has helped many countries in need, especially those eligible for financial support from the IMF’s Poverty Reduction and Growth Trust (PRGT) and the Resilience and Sustainability Trust (RST).

-Since 2020, channeling of about $56 billion is providing the PRGT with the capacity to mobilize $40 billion in interest-free loans to our poorest members through 2024.
+Since 2020, SDR channeling of $56 billion has supported interest-free loans through the PRGT for our poorest members.
 This financing helps support growth enhancing reforms in these countries.
-So far, these loans have benefited 57 countries and could benefit more in the years ahead.
+So far, loans amounting to about $36 billion through end-March 2025 have been committed to 57 countries and could benefit more in the years ahead.

 Channeling has also supported the operations of the RST, which delivers affordable long-term financing to help vulnerable countries tackle long-term challenges including climate change.
-To date, 23 RST partners have channeled about $49 billion to the RST, which is expected to contribute toward meeting an estimated $29 billion in affordable financing.
+To date, 23 RST partners have channeled or committed to channeling about $47 billion to the RST, which is expected to contribute toward meeting an estimated $29 billion in affordable financing.